ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

 - Introduction to pandas and data manipulation
-- Introduction to EDA and Jupyter Notebooks
+- Introduction to APIs and review of HTTP/web scraping

 *Assignment for next class:*